-The following table sets forth our Cash, cash equivalents, and restricted cash and capitalization as of September 30, 2022, on a historical basis and on an as adjusted basis to give effect to the Spin-Off and the transactions related to the Spin-Off, as if they occurred on September 30, 2022.
+The following table sets forth our cash, cash equivalents, and restricted cash and capitalization as of June 30, 2022, on a historical basis and on an as adjusted basis to give effect to the Spin-Off and the transactions related to the Spin-Off, as if they occurred on June 30, 2022.
 You should review the following table in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations," our unaudited condensed combined financial statements and the notes thereto, and our unaudited pro forma condensed combined financial statements and the notes thereto included elsewhere in this Information Statement.
+See "Unaudited Pro Forma Condensed Combined Financial Statements."

-As of September 30, 2022
+As of Jun ne 30, 2022

 (\$ in millions) Historical Pro Forma

 Assets

-Cash, cash equivalents, and restricted cash (1) \$ 500 \$ 1,800
+cash, cash equivalents, and restricted cash (1) \$ 525 \$

 Liabilities

-Total debt(1) 43 10,241
+Total debt (1) 36

-Redeemable noncontrolling interests (2) 198 365
+Redeemable noncontrolling interests 220

 Stockholders' equity

-Net parent investment 18,801
+Net parent investment 18,680

-Common stock 5
+Common stock -

-Additional paid-in capital 6,430
+Additional paid-in-capital -

+Accumulated deficit -

-Accumulated other comprehensive income (loss) - net (1,942) (734)
+Accumulated other comprehensive loss (1,649)

-Total capitalization \$ 17,100 \$ 16,307
+Total capitalization \$17,287 \$

-(1) In connection with the Spin-Off, we will incur indebtedness in an aggregate principal amount of \$10.25 billion, consisting of \$2.0 billion of Term Loan Facility, which will be drawn prior to or concurrently with the Spin-Off, and \$8.25 billion of senior notes issued on November 22, 2022.
-We issued \$4.0 billion of such indebtedness directly to GE, as partial consideration for certain assets that will be contributed to us in connection with the Spin-Off, and GE exchanged such indebtedness for an equivalent principal amount of GE's indebtedness.
-In addition, we have made a cash distribution of \$4.2 billion from the balance of debt proceeds to GE and expect to make one or more additional cash distributions to GE prior to or concurrently with the Spin-Off, with the remaining proceeds to be held by the Company in cash and cash equivalents.
+(1) In connection with the Spin-Off, we expect to incur indebtedness in an aggregate principal amount of approximately \$ million, consisting of \$ million of senior notes and \$ million of term loans.
+We expect that we may issue certain amounts of such indebtedness directly to GE, as partial consideration for certain assets contributed to us in connection with the Spin-Off, and that GE will exchange such indebtedness for an equivalent principal amount of GE's indebtedness.
+In addition, we expect to make a cash distribution of \$ million additional debt proceeds to GE substantially concurrently with the consummation of the Spin-Off.
 We expect that GE will use the proceeds of such indebtedness to pay off GE obligations.
-After giving effect to such distributions, we expect to begin operations as an independent company with a cash balance of approximately \$1.8 billion.
-We also entered into a 5-Year Revolving Credit Facility of \$2.5 billion and a 364-Day Revolving Credit Facility of \$1.0 billion, however, the facilities are not expected to be utilized at the completion of the Spin-Off.
-GE HealthCare's capital structure remains under review and will be finalized prior to the Spin-Off.
+We also intend to enter into committed credit facilities in an aggregate committed amount of \$ million, none of which is expected to be drawn at the closing of the Spin-Off.
+The terms of such indebtedness are subject to change and will be finalized prior to the closing of the Spin-Off.
 See "Unaudited Pro Forma Condensed Combined Financial Statements," and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
+Our cash balance at the time of the Spin-Off will be approximately \$ million.